Pelorus Jack: Appearance

-Pelorus Jack was approximately 13 ft long and was of a white colour with grey lines or shadings, and a round, white head.
+The dolphin was approximately 13 ft long and was white in colour, with grey lines or shadings and a round, white head.
 Although its sex was never determined, it was identified from photographs as a Risso's dolphin, Grampus griseus.
-This is an uncommon species in New Zealand waters, and only 12 Risso's dolphins have been reported in that area.
+This is an uncommon species in New Zealand waters, only 12 having been reported.

 Pelorus Jack.
 Photographed by A. Pitt.